2i2c-org/docs/about/pricing/costs.md

 ### User actions that impact cloud costs

-Cloud depend on a few key factors that you and your community has control over.
+Cloud costs depend on a few key factors that you and your community has control over.
 Here we list some major considerations (in decreasing order of importance):

 - **Base user resources needed**: The power and complexity of the user environment is the biggest driver of "base cost per user".
 This is largely driven by the amount of memory (RAM) each user needs.
 See below for a more in-depth explanation.